-• the user's default bin, if any

-See section "Bin Contextual Menu" in the Database Explorer user manual.

-the default playlist, if any

-See section "Playlist Contextual Menu" on page 33.

-XT targets

-The EVS servers for which the user has visibility right.

-- Third party systems (CleanEdit, Avid, FCP) - File archive targets

-See section "Managing File Archive Targets" on page 102
+- · the user's default bin, if any - See section "Bin Contextual Menu" in the Database Explorer user manual. - the default playlist, if any - See section "Playlist Contextual Menu" on page 35. - XT targets - The EVS servers for which the user has visibility right. - Third party systems (Xedio/CleanEdit, Avid, FCP, Adobe). - The targets may have been set from the Remote Installer or from Xsquare. - File targets - The file targets may have been set from the Remote Installer or from Xsquare. - Avid catalogs (only for clips)

+The configuration of targets, based on Xsquare templates, to Avid catalogs must have been done from the Remote Installer.